 The actor made the stunning confession to The Independent, while promoting his new action film Cold Pursuit.

 “I went up and down areas with a cosh (a club), hoping I’d be approached by somebody — I’m ashamed to say that — and I did it for maybe a week, hoping some ‘black bastard’ would come out of a pub and have a go at me about something, you know?
-So that I could kill him,” Neeson told the British paper in an article published Monday.
+So that I could kill him,” Neeson told the British newspaper in an article published Monday.

 “My immediate reaction was,” he said before pausing.
 “I asked, did she know who it was?
 No. What colour were they?
-She said it was a black person.”
+She said it was a Black person.”

 Neeson went on to say he became so angry that he wanted revenge.